izumiFinance/iZiSwap-core/README.md

 </div>

-Contracts for izumi swap core.
+Contracts for iZiSwap core.

+Incorporated with the innovative Discretized-Liquidity-AMM model, iZiSwap is a next-generation DEX to maximize capital efficiency by realizing Limit Order in a decentralized way.

-Design and some details can be found in the paper [DSwap: Building Decentralized Exchange with Discretized Concentrated Liquidity and Limit Order](https://izumi.finance/paper/dswap.pdf).
+Design and some details can be found in the paper [iZiSwap: Building Decentralized Exchange with Discretized Concentrated Liquidity and Limit Order](https://izumi.finance/paper/dswap.pdf).